Han Hoogerbrugge

-Han Hoogerbrugge (born October 11, 1963) is a Dutch digital artist.
+Han Hoogerbrugge (born 11 October 1963) is a Dutch digital artist.

 Hoogerbrugge was born in Rotterdam, where he is still based, and started out as a painter and cartoonist until he found the internet in 1996.
 He is the creator of the series Modern Living Neurotica as well as his current interactive series Hotel, created for the online SubmarineChannel.

 Hoogerbrugge has also created prints and drawings that have appeared in galleries such as the Centraal Museum Utrecht in the Netherlands as part of their collection as well as Museo Tamayo in Mexico City and in the Design Museum in London.
 A book of his work was published in September 2008.

 Notable works

 Neurotica 1998–2001

-Originally Hoogerbrugge's Modern Living / Neurotica series was a comic strip which he described as a "ongoing self-portrait" that chronicled his life as an artist during the mid-1990s.
+Originally Hoogerbrugge's Modern Living / Neurotica series was a comic strip which he described as an "ongoing self-portrait" that chronicled his life as an artist during the mid-1990s.
 It was during this time that he decided to adapt his Neurotica idea for the internet and began publishing Modern Living Neurotica on his own website first as Animated Gif's and later using Macromedia's Flash which introduced his first attempt at creating interactive art media.
 The series later concluded in 2001 when the 100th episode was published.